-Partly Gilded Vajrasattva Statue (Antique Finish)
+8″ Nepali Vajrasattva Statue (Antique Finish)

-Special Meaning of our Vajrasattva Statue
+Symbolism of our Vajrasattva Statue

+This Vajrasattva statue is depicted holding the vajra in his right hand and the ghanta (bell) in his left hand.
+These symbols are highly associated with Vajrasattva.
 The ghanta (bell) represents the attribute of wisdom and the vajra symbolizes the attribute of compassion.
 The meaning of these two symbols seen together is very significant.
 This is because it is the joining of compassion and wisdom which is the symbol of enlightenment.